automateps/AutomatePS/Docs/Start-AMTask.md

 ```

 ### -AgentGroup
-The agent group to run the process on.
+The agent group to run the task on.

 ```yaml
 Type: Object